Home › A to Z Dog Breeds › Shiba Inu

 Shibas are smart enough to blow you off if they know you don’t mean what you say.
 They are better for owners who have experience with training and other dogs.
 They may not be the best match for first time dog owners, or the average pet owner.

-They have a personality that is somewhat similar to those of a cat.
+They have a personality that is somewhat similar to that of a cat.
 Independent and constantly primping, many Shiba owners claim that their pup shows some feline behaviors.

 This breed of dog loves to keep itself clean and will avoid rain or mud puddles.
 These pups actually do very well traveling as well, which is good for people who travel or move around a lot.